larryebaum/chef-evaluation/README.md

 - Clone this repo and `cd chef-evaluation`
 - Create ./automate.license with a valid Automate license.
 Otherwise, add it when logging in for the first time
 - From the base directory run `chef-infra setup`
+- While that is running...
+Open a second terminal and run `tail -f automate.deploy.log`
 - Log in instructions are printed to the terminal
 - Look at `chef-infra -h` for more info & teardown instructions